From Wide Triples to UCXBs: Multimessenger Signatures of Dynamically-formed Black Hole-White Dwarf Systems in the LISA Band: Results and discussion

 Furthermore, previous studies have shown that compact binaries containing a WD can undergo significant tidal heating prior to merger.
 This process can brighten the WD, potentially trigger runaway fusion in its hydrogen envelope, and lead to a tidal nova \citep{Fuller2012tidalnovae,Fuller2013MNRAS,Vick2017}.
 In our simulations, we have a similar effect in UCXB progenitor systems: when the orbital eccentricity is significant and the WD has not yet synchronized its spin, the tidal heating rate can reach up to $\sim10^{34}$–$10^{36}$erg~s$^{-1}$.
 In other words, during the dynamical evolution of triple BH–WD systems, tidal dissipation may heat the hydrogen layer of the WD and ignite it before the orbit evolves into the UCXB phase, which could yield observable signatures.
 For simplicity, we neglect the effect of tidal heating on the internal structure of the WD and adopt a fixed-temperature WD model when computing the tidal torque.
 However, we note that heating the WD may reduce the dimensionless tidal torque, thereby further suppressing the overall tidal dissipation after the highly-eccentric formation stage \citep[see, e.g.,][]{Fuller2012tidalnovae,Fuller2013MNRAS}.
 Conversely, highly eccentric WD binaries may also undergo chaotic tides, where repeated pericenter passages stochastically excite large-amplitude stellar oscillations before significant damping, enhancing tidal heating and orbital decay \citep[e.g., ][]{Vick2017,lau2025}.
 Future work may improve this model by incorporating thermal feedback and chaotic tides into the WD evolution.

-Additionally, our simulations adopt a representative configuration for all BH-WD systems ($10$~M$_{\odot}$ for the BH and $0.6$~M$_{\odot}$ for the WD, with dimensionless tidal torque $\hat{F}(\omega)\sim 150\omega^5$).
+Additionally, our simulations adopt a representative configuration for all BH-WD systems ($10$~M$_{\odot}$ for the BH and $0.6$~M$_{\odot}$ for the WD, with dimensionless tidal torque $\hat{F}(\omega)\sim 150\omega^5$), following \citet{shariat2025triple}.
 However, in reality, BH–WD binaries span a range of component masses and WD temperatures, which inevitably influences their orbital evolution and the detectability in GW and X-rays.
-Nonetheless, our results for the triple formation channel remain robust.
-In particular, white dwarf masses in compact binaries are strongly clustered around $0.5-0.7$~M$_{\odot}$\citep[see, e.g.,][]{Toonen_2018nswd, Xuan+21}, and recent Gaia observations confirm that stellar-mass BH in wide binaries typically lie within the few- to tens-of-solar-mass regime (e.g., {\it Gaia} BH1 and BH2 have masses of $9.62 \pm 0.18 M_{\odot}$ and $8.94 \pm 0.34 M_{\odot}$ respectively, see \citet[][]{Chakrabarti2023gaiaBH1,ElBadry23_BH2}).
+Nonetheless, our results for the triple formation channel remain robust. {In particular, the point mass EKL dynamics are largely insensitive to the details of the mass ratio $q$ as long as it is small, such as in the case of BH and WD progenitors \citep{naoz13,Naoz16,stephan16}.} Also, white dwarf masses in compact binaries are strongly clustered around $0.5-0.7$~M$_{\odot}$\citep[see, e.g.,][]{Toonen_2018nswd, Xuan+21}, and recent Gaia observations confirm that stellar-mass BH in wide binaries typically lie within the few- to tens-of-solar-mass regime (e.g., {\it Gaia} BH1 and BH2 have masses of $9.62 \pm 0.18 M_{\odot}$ and $8.94 \pm 0.34 M_{\odot}$ respectively, see \citet[][]{Chakrabarti2023gaiaBH1,ElBadry23_BH2}).
 In addition, we also test a wide range of WD temperatures (i.e., dimensionless tidal torque prescriptions, from $\hat{F}(\omega)\sim 10\omega^5$ to $\sim 1000\omega^5$), and find that our simulation results are not significantly affected, with the resultant UCXB formation rate and lifetime varying by less than a factor of two.

+{Notably, adopting a realistic mass distribution yields a comparable UCXB fraction.
+For example, we resample the component masses of BH–WD systems from progenitor distributions of $20<m_1/{\rm M_\odot}<40$, $0.8<m_2/{\rm M_\odot}<8$, and $0.5<m_3/{\rm M_\odot}<8$, motivated by the observed Gaia triple population (see the discussion below Equation~(\ref{eq:formation_rate})).
+This sample results in a UCXB fraction of $f_{\rm UCXB}\sim 9\%$, close to the fraction obtained from our fiducial model ($f_{\rm UCXB}\sim 6.3\%$). {We also tested extreme cases by fixing $m_1=30~{\rm M_\odot}$ or $m_3=0.1~{\rm M_\odot}$ in all simulated systems, which gives $f_{\rm UCXB}\sim 4.8\%$ and $1.5\%$, respectively.} These tests confirm that the EKL+tides channel can robustly form BH–WD UCXBs, despite uncertainties in the initial mass distribution of Galactic triples, and predict source numbers consistent in order of magnitude with the observed UCXB population in the Milky Way.}